CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 ```

 This example rule matches on swp1 egress traffic that has the source IP Address 10.10.1.1.
-When a match occurs, the traffic is is mirrored to the CPU:
+When a match occurs, the traffic is mirrored to the CPU:

 ```
 [iptables]